rohityadav-sas/Notice-Alert-CLI/README.md

 ## Notice-Alert-CLI

-**NoticeAlertCLI** is a Node.js application that retrieves examination result notifications from the Institute of Medicine’s (IOM) website and delivers them directly to your computer when new notices are available.
+**NoticeAlertCLI** is a Node.js application that retrieves examination result notifications from the Institute of Medicine’s (IOM) website and delivers them directly to your terminal.

 ## Table of Contents